bartificer/programming-by-stealth/docs/pbs129-eslint.md

 ## Setting up a different ESLint code style in VSCode

 There are several popular code styles.
-The one we will use here is the Airbnb JavaScript Style.
+Let's take a look at a different code style called the Airbnb JavaScript Style.
 They have a very detailed configuration, and also a great [Style Guide](https://airbnb.io/javascript/).
 Each setting is not only defined, but the reason behind it is also explained.
 It is used by several big companies and results in consistent, readable code.

 We are going to change the ESLint code style configuration from `standard` to `airbnb`.
 There are various 'flavours' of the Airbnb code style.
 We are going to use the `airbnb-base` version, because we're not interested in the React packages.